euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 Similarly to the proceedings of EuroSciPy 2013 [EuroSciPy2013]_, this edition is published on the [arXiv]_ preprint server under the Creative Commons Attribution License [CCBY]_.
+This means that they are published without financial impact on the conference and in the open spirit that is encouraged within the Python community, as they will be available without restriction.
+Citation to any of the contributions, or to this table of content, should include the arXiv identifier [arXivID]_.

 Acknowledgments
 ---------------